dehesa/package-conbini/README.md

 -   `import Conbini` includes all code excepts the testing conveniences.
 -   `import ConbiniForTesting` includes the testing functionality only.

-The rule of thumb is to use `import Conbini` in your regular code (e.g. within your framework or app) and write `import ConbiniForTesting` within your test target files.

 </p></details>
 </ul>